-There's no better way to unleash a bit of tension than by smashing a hollow piece of celluloid across a table at your agency foe.
+There’s no better way to unleash a bit of tension than by smashing a hollow piece of celluloid across a table at your agency foe.
 Not only does this activity carry the possibility of knocking over the drink of the said frenemey, but it also gives you the opportunity to engage in the most obnoxious victory dance ever contrived should you win.
-And for those who do not have the limberness to claim ultimate glory, fear not.
+And for those who do not have teh limberness to claim ultimate glory, fear not.
 You can still go full McEnroe upon losing every point.
-It's very cathartic.
-So, if this feels like something that you'd like to partake in, enter your team (mixed doubles or singles) into the inter-agency table tennis championships (aka the Flying Paddle), which is set to be held on Thursday, 11 August.
+It’s very cathartic.
+So, if this feels like something that you’d like to partake in, enter your team (mixed doubles or singles) into the inter-agency table tennis championships (aka the Flying Paddle), which as set to be held on Thursday, 11 August.

 Rather than falling into the regular sports advertising trope of the burly sports star making a great play, the team at &Some* has instead opted for a fan-centric approach that doesn’t hold the promise of victory.
 The idea behind the ‘game of hearts’ campaign comes to life most evidently in the print versions, which feature the faces and quotes of six different Voadfone Warriors fans—both male and female—of different ages.